Who are we?

 For 7 generations this marvel of nature has been the guiding thread of our lives.

 It was our patriarch Jean-Baptiste who began in 1880 to pick with a sickle the fine wild lavender that grew in our hills.
 He distilled the plant on the spot, in the field, using mobile stills and horses.

 In the 1910s our family moved their luggage on our current farm at La Grande Bastide.
 The distillery was build in 1920 in our farmhouse.
-My great-great-grandfather Fernand used to take his English thoroughbred horse-drawn carriage in record time to deliver his precious essential oil to the Forcalquier fair to the perfumers of Grasse.
+The great-great-grandfather Fernand used to take his English thoroughbred horse-drawn carriage in record time to deliver his precious essential oil to the Forcalquier fair to the perfumers of Grasse.

-It was in the 1960s that my great-grandfather Paul Fra bought the family's first "Massey Harris - Ponny" tractor.
+It was in the 1960s that the great-grandfather Paul Fra bought the family's first "Massey Harris - Ponny" tractor.
 It was at this same time that we expanded the farm by planting more lavender plants, with the strong demand from perfumers in Grasse.

 Pioneer of organic farming

 In 1976 Grandfather Maurice Fra moved our farm to organic farming.

 Pioneer of this natural agriculture, he distinguished himself from the competition.
 He created in the same time with other producers the appellation of origin control (AOC) to protect the quality of our lavender produced in Haute Provence, its origin and culture.
 Following a standardization of the signs of quality at the European level, A.O.C. becomes A.O.P.
 (Protected Designation of Origin).

 Then, it's Lionel Fra, who created the association APAL (Association of Producers of Lavender Essential Oil AOC from Haute Provence).
 She currently manages all PDO lavender.

 Really passionate, he fights to keep the integrity of this wonderful plant.
 He has been president or vice-president of the association for over 30 years, trying as best he can to advocate for our cause with politicians and the general public.